sandyMax974/makersbnb/README.md

 This was our first group project and we had to create an AirBnB clone, based on a list of requirements given by stakeholders (Makers' coaches).
 This aim of the week was to answer 'yes' to the following:
 > Can you, with only a specification to guide you, work as part of a team to build a web app?

 This was difficult as it was the first time we had to break down tasks and assess their sizes as a group, whilst still getting use to building a web-app using Sinatra and REST achitecture.
+It was also our first time using collaborative tool such as PR/branches and merges.

 ## Installation